ZJONSSON/clues/README.md

 The solve function always returns a promise.
 As the main operations take place in the user supplied function, the subsequent promise might be of less interest, except for error handling.

 ##### Errors
 Errors will include a `ref` property showing which logic function (by name) is raising the error.
 If the thrown error is not an object (i.e. a string), the resulting error will be a (generic) object with `message` showing the thrown message and `ref` the logic function.
+If the erroring function was called by a named logic function, the name of that function will show up in the `caller` property of the response.
 This error handling will not force errors into Error Objects, which can be useful to distinguish between javascript errors (which are Error Object with `.stack`) and customer 'string' error messages (which do not have `.stack`).

 Example: if any string errors should be passed on to the client, but javascript error messages should be masked you could for example do:
 ```